Yavin Operations Troopers were troopers who served in the early rebel movement on Yavin, prior to the battle on Scarif.

 -Pant ankles should be worn tucked into boots/boot toppers.

 Optional: Pants may have accurate padding sewn in to knees.

 -Long sleeved, tan, beige, coyote or middle brown shirt with a collar ending in two points.

--Front has a rectangular bib with seams on the bottom and both sides.
-The bottom seam of the bib is two to three inches above the belt line.
+-Front has a rectangular bib with seams on the bottom and both sides, take a look the bottom seam of the bib is two to three inches above the belt line.

 -Double rows of stitching (flat-felled or similar) in each seam is recommended. -Optional back yoke.